renatoliveira/Apex-Code-Conventions/README.md

-# APEX CODE CONVENTIONS
+# Salesforce Apex Code Conventions

 ## 1. Class naming

 * CamelCase starting from uppercase letter only.
 * Singular nouns combinations only.
-* Keep classes named using the full name of the object they primarily affect and postfix with class type.
+* Keep classes named using the full name of the entity they primarily affect and postfix with class type.
   Class types:
   * Batch
   * Controller